GRIFFINCollaboration/griffin-dashboard/README.md

 templates = ['demo-template'];
 dataStore.templates = prepareTemplates(templates);
 ```
  List all your template ids that you loaded in `<head>` in `templates`, and the subsequent line will make sure all the template HTML is ready to use.
+Also, this is an example of the use of the `dataStore` object - an object at global scope meant to namespace global variables.
+Default information available on the `dataStore` is set up in `scripts/dataStore.js` - *the `dataStore` is the correct place to add all new global variables*.
  - Templates can be injected into the DOM via:
 ```
 document.getElementById('demo-target').innerHTML = Mustache.to_html(